0-complexity/meneja/README.md

 positional arguments:
-  host           ip address to listen for requests port           port to listen for requests uri            Public uri this server will be listening organization   Itsyou.Online organization client_secret  Itsyou.Online client secret gitea          Url to gitea server
+  host           ip address to listen for requests port           port to listen for requests uri            Public callback uri for itsyou.online to this server organization   Itsyou.Online organization client_secret  Itsyou.Online client secret gitea          Url to gitea server